 Prepare for the long term, not the short term.
-Too many people lose focus early on their training and quit.
-It would be similar to training for a 10K race and running a Marathon by accident.
-You have to be mentally focused on running the Marathon - in this case a six month "marathon."
+Too many people lose focus early on in their training and quit.
+It would be similar to training for a 10K race and running a marathon by accident.
+You have to be focused mentally on running a marathon -- in this case, a six-month marathon.

-The four mile timed runs are weekly and occur on the beach - hard packed sand next to the water line.
-They are tough, but not bad if you prepare properly.
-The 2 mile ocean swims are not bad either if you are used to swimming with fins when you arrive.
-The obstacle course will get you too if you are not used to climbing ropes and doing pullups.
-Upperbody strength is tested to the max with this test.
+The four-mile timed runs are weekly and occur on the beach -- hard-packed sand next to the water line.
+They are tough but not bad, if you prepare properly.
+The two-mile ocean swims are not bad, either, if you are used to swimming with fins when you arrive.
+The obstacle course will get you, too, if you are not used to climbing ropes and doing pull-ups.
+Upper body strength is tested to the max.

 7. Eating at BUD/S

 You get three great meals a day at BUD/S, usually more than you can eat.
-During Hellweek, you get four meals a day - every six hours!
-The trick to making it through Hellweek is just make it to the next meal.
-Break up the week into several six hour blocks of time.
-In a couple of days you will be on "auto-pilot" and it will be all down hill from there.
+During Hell Week, you get four meals a day -- every six hours.
+The trick to making it through Hell Week is to make it to the next meal.
+Break up the week into several six-hour blocks of time.
+In a couple of days, you will be on "autopilot," and it will be all downhill from there.
 And if you need any help with dieting before you go to BUD/S, I developed a new dieting aid that may help you:

 This seems to be a tough exercise for many.
-Practice 4 count flutterkicks with your abdominal workouts and shoot for sets of at least 100.
-There maybe a day you have to do 1000 flutterkicks.
-By the way - that takes 45 minutes!
+Practice four-count flutter kicks with your abdominal workouts and shoot for sets of at least 100.
+There may be a day you have to do 1,000 flutter kicks.
+By the way, that takes 45 minutes.

-You should be able to run at least 4 miles in 28 minutes in boots with ease.
-If not, you will so learn to hate the "goon-squad".
-The goon squad is to motivate you never to be last again or fail a run again.
-You only get three chances to with most events.
-If you fail three of anything - you will be back in the Fleet.
+You should be able to run at least four miles in 28 minutes in boots with ease.
+If not, you will so learn to hate the "goon squad."
+The goon squad is to motivate you never to be last or fail a run again.
+You only get three chances with most events.
+If you fail three of anything, you will be back in the fleet.